MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

 \subsection{Differentiating through Iso-Surface Extraction}

-Let $\bv \in \mathbb{R}^3$ be a point on a facet reconstructed using the method of Section~\ref{sec:mesh}.
+Let $\bv \in \mathbb{R}^3$ be a point on a facet reconstructed using the method of Sec.~\ref{sec:mesh}.
 Even though differentiating $\bv$ directly through marching cubes is not possible~\cite{Liao18a,Remelli20b}, it was shown that if $\phi$ were an SDF instead of an UDF, derivatives could be obtained by reasoning about surface inflation and deflation~\cite{Atzmon19,Remelli20b}.
 Unfortunately, for an UDF, there is no "in" or "out" and its derivative is undefined on the surface itself.
-Hence, this method does not apply.
-Here we propose a new one that does, first for points strictly within the surface, and then for points along its boundary.
+Hence, this method does not directly apply.
+Here we extend it so that it does, first for points strictly within the surface, and then for points along its boundary.